jaluoma/pruju-ai/README.md

 - _New features_: For example, alternative assistance modes (e.g., simple Q&A, prepping for exam, reflective discussions) coudl be useful.
 - _Technical improvements_: For example, the app has not been optimized for large use volumes.
 - _Support for alternative LLMs_: The app was originally designed to run with OpenAI's ChatGPT, but because the app uses lanchain to make the API calls, it can be integrated with many other LLMs with relative ease.

-# Contributing

-The project is open to contributions.
-This repository is in the process of migrating to GitHub.

-- Test it, use it, enjoy it!
-- Provide feedback and ideas
-- Contribute code

-If you contribute code, you promise that you are in a legal position to do so, and that you permit the project to license to use the code in the project without restrictions.

 # Acknowledgements